demisto/content/Packs/FireEyeCM/Integrations/FireEyeCM/README.md

 ## Known Limitations
-Clicking the **Test** button verifies that the instance configuration is correct.
-Clicking the **Test** button several times in a row may result in a known Unauthorized error.
-Please ignore that error.
+Clicking the **Test** button of the **Integration instance settings** window verifies that the instance configuration is correct.
+Due to a known limitation, clicking the **Test** button several times in quick succession may result in an "Unauthorized" error, even after a successful result was initially returned.
+It is enough to receive one success message to verify that the configuration is correct.
+"Unauthorized" error messages received from repeated clicking of the instance configuration **Test** button do not affect the validity of the instance if the initial response was successful.